-And now let’s take a detailed look at the plans:
+And now let's take a detailed look at the Arvixe plans:

 When it comes to features, Arvixe seems to follow the idea that bigger is better.
 While they may have many features on their list, most of them are pretty basic and standard for web hosting providers.
 However, there are some nice standouts like unmetered disk space as well as bandwidth.

-Let’s take a look at that word in a little more detail, though.
+But let's take a closer look at that offer, though.

 On the Arvixe website, there is a little question mark bubble next to each feature listed.
-Hover your mouse over it, and you’ll see some text come up.
+Hover your mouse over it, and you'll see some text come up.
 And the bandwidth bubble explains how that 'unmetered' doesn't mean 'infinite' and according to the Terms of Service it should be "consistent with the normal operation of a website".